The Odd-Job Men

 The Odd-Job Men (Sis dies corrents; lit.
-'Six Normal Days') is a 2021 Spanish-French comedy-drama film directed by Neus Ballús which stars Mohamed Mellali, Valero Escolar and Pep Sarrà.
+'Six Normal Days') is a 2021 comedy-drama film directed by Neus Ballús which stars Mohamed Mellali, Valero Escolar and Pep Sarrà.
+It is a Spanish-French co-production.

 Plot

 A dramedy blurring the limits between a fiction film and a documentary, the film exposes racist prejudices in the Catalan society.
 It tracks the day-to-day life of three plumbers/electricians (performed by semi-professional actors) in the outskirts of Barcelona.
 It features dialogue in Spanish, Catalan and Amazigh.

 Cast

 Production

 The screenplay was penned by the director Neus Ballús alongside 'Margarita Melgar' (a collective pseudonym for Montse Ganges and Ana Sanz-Magallón).

 The film was produced by Distinto Films and El Kinògraf alongside Slot Machine, with the participación of RTVE, TVC, Movistar+ and support from ICAA and ICEC.

 Release

 The film had its world premiere at the 74th Locarno Film Festival (LFF) in August 2021.
 It also screened at the 46th Toronto International Film Festival (September 2021), the 26th Busan International Film Festival (online, October 2021), the 66th Valladolid International Film Festival (October 2021) and the 13th CiBRA Festival in Toledo (November 2021).
 Distributed by Filmax, it was theatrically released in Spain on 3 December 2021.